b4n9z/DeathPulse/README.md

 - **First Join Health**: Set the health players start with on their first join.
 - **Maximum Health Limit**: Set a maximum health limit that players can reach.
 - **Minimum Health Limit/Ban**: Set a minimum health limit, or ban players when their health drops to zero.
+- **Day Decrease**: Allows configuration of specific days when health decrease is active, regardless of the cause of death.
+To activate this feature, you must enable the main `decrease` setting and day setting.
+If you only want to decrease health on specified days without affecting player health on other days, set `per_death` in the `decrease` settings to 0.
 - **Health Matching**: Match the health of a specified player or all players based on their death data.
 - **Death Data Management**: Remove death data of a specified player or all players.
 - **Configuration Reload**: Reload the plugin configuration without restarting the server.